 Nialaya has become a favourite among Hollywood A-listers and is sold in some of the very finest luxury stores and hotels around the world.

 Is there any jewellery brand more famous than Cartier?
 Ok, maybe Tiffany is up there.
 Regardless, Cartier is a name known around the world for its luxurious, expertly made jewellery and watches.
 Its ring collection is definitely more suitable for those looking to get married (as opposed to everyday style), with a large selection of wedding rings.
 But to let other people know you're better than them, Cartier is a brand that is hard to beat.
 Being a luxe fashion house, expect to find all manner of materials, including yellow gold, rose gold, white gold and platinum.

-Italian brand Bulgari is another for those who like to indulge in the finer things in life.
-With a range of materials that epitomises its high-end status, Bulgari rings are keen to show off its branding, but on designs that can easily be worn on a daily basis and will add some understated bling to any outfit.
+Italian brand Bvlgari is another for those who like to indulge in the finer things in life.
+With a range of materials that epitomises its high-end status, Bvlgari rings are keen to show off its branding, but on designs that can easily be worn on a daily basis and will add some understated bling to any outfit.

 Sue The Boy

 This homegrown jewellery brand founded by Harley Wearne is likely one that has gone under your radar, but it's one we think you really need to get behind.
 With a workshop nestled just outside Byron Bay, Sue The Boy's fashion ring designs take inspiration from various cultures and fashions, so it's not simply reflective of Australian culture.
 Every single piece is handmade in Harley's studio in either sterling silver or 9k gold, and each will oxidise over time to give way to a unique patina.